 The numbered cross streets east of Fifth Avenue begin with East, for example, 42nd Street east of Fifth Avenue is named East 42nd Street.

 Streets west of Fifth Avenue begin with West as in West 42nd Street.

-For a detailed explanation of how the street numbers work and how to find your destination easily, read our post How to Get Around NYC.
+For a detailed explanation of how the street numbers work and how to find your destination easily, read our post, New York City's Grid System Explained.

 Originally called Waal Straat by the Dutch settlers, this was the location of a wooden defensive wall built in 1653 to keep out hostile Native Americans and later the British.

 As far back as Dutch times, trading and commercial transactions were conducted in this area, now known as the Financial District.

 At the corner of Wall Street and Broad Street stands the New York Stock Exchange.

 Across the street is Federal Hall, the site of the first capital of the United States.
 It’s also where George Washington was sworn in as America’s first president.